Astaxanthin Speeds Muscle Recovery for Athletes

 Strenuous exercise and inflammation

 Strenuous exercise is better.
 But one of the issues with strenuous exercise is inflammation.
 Strenuous exercise temporarily increases inflammation in the body.
 Once the workout is over, our body surges with the metabolites created by cellular respiration.
 More specifically, cellular respiration produces energy, allowing muscle cells to contract.

-These metabolites are what cause muscle soreness, and fatigue in general.
+These metabolites are what causes muscle soreness, and fatigue in general.
 You’ll find many websites and articles that will still say that muscle soreness is the result of lactic acid.
 But this was disproven years ago.
 It is the acidic metabolite byproducts and end products of cellular respiration (energy production in the mitochondria) that cause muscle soreness and fatigue.
 These are inflammatory metabolites, mind you.
 And muscle soreness and fatigue are quite simply, a type of inflammatory reaction.

 This also means that the quicker we can remove these metabolites from the body, the less inflammation we’ll have.
 This means less muscle soreness and fatigue – and quicker recovery from our workouts.

 This issue is especially important for athletes who are training to compete, or competing.
 Competitive athletes who are training will typically have ongoing inflammation because they are working out more frequently and more strenuously, in order to get that edge against the competition.